 Monitoring directories on remote servers

 As mentioned earlier, previous versions of MFT Server could only monitor local directories and UNC paths.
-But starting version 11, directory monitors could already be used to monitor directories on remote servers.
-More specifically, MFT Server 11 will be able to monitor the following types of remote services:
+But starting version 11 (yes, this feature has been around for some time now), directory monitors could already be used to monitor directories on remote servers.
+Some of the remote services whose directories MFT Server is able to monitor include:

 - Amazon S3

 One particular use case is to monitor a directory on a remote SFTP server for newly added files.
 Once a file arrives at the monitored directory, MFT Server could then automatically download that file(s) for local processing.

 How to monitor a remote SFTP server for newly added files